Paris attacks, Hollande visit may spur Kremlin push to end isolation

 Still, signs of a rapprochement, however fledgling, are causing anxiety in central and eastern Europe, parts of which were once part of the Soviet empire.

-“Cooperation elsewhere does not mean concessions in Europe’s own neighbourhood,” Estonian Prime Minister Taavi Roivas said in a speech to parliament on Tuesday, saying that the Ukraine peace deal had to be fully honoured.
+“Cooperation elsewhere does not mean concessions in Europe’s own neighborhood,” Estonian Prime Minister Taavi Roivas said in a speech to parliament on Tuesday, saying that the Ukraine peace deal had to be fully honored.

+“A common foreign policy, including the policy of sanctions, must be patient and untiring.”